pikvm/pikvm/docs/faq.md

     # passwd <user>
     ```

-    Keep in mind that the more users that are added, the stream if accessed, fps will drop.

 ??? question "How do I get root access in the web terminal?"
     The web terminal works with the account `kvmd-webterm`.
 This is a regular user with no administrator privileges.
 In addition, `sudo` and login are disabled for this user for security reasons.
 To get `root` access, you need to use the `su -` command (minus is important) and **enter the root password**.